biopragmatics/oquat/docs/invalids/prefix/flybase.md

 ## `so`: Sequence types and features ontology

-Identifiers for this prefix are given incorrectly correctly in `so`.
+Identifiers for this prefix are given incorrectly in `so`.
+See the [GitHub repository](https://github.com/The-Sequence-Ontology/SO-Ontologies).

 | external_xref         |   usages_count | usages                                                                                                                                                                                                                                                   |
 |-----------------------|----------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|